ludos1978/OpusDotNet/README.md

 https://www.opus-codec.org/downloads/

 # license
+lgpl except for the code that is differently licensed.

 hopefully someone can use this and make his improvements available to the public as well!

 # tested on: